yongkangc/rustygram/README.md

 `cargo test`

-some tests will send a single, or multiple messages to specified chat id on behalf of such telegram bot.
+some tests will send a single, or multiple messages to a specified chat id on behalf of such telegram bot.
 Please take a look at `src/tests.rs`.

 ### Note

-You can utilize this telegram bot `@username_to_id_bot` in order to get your telegram channel's `chat_id`.
+You can utilize this telegram bot `@username_to_id_bot` to get your telegram channel's `chat_id`.

 ## Contributing